wp-plugins/pg-fixed-boxes-wp-popup-sidebars/readme.txt

 -now visit your site and you should see the widget in there !

 == Frequently Asked Questions ==
-Q : can i change the speed and of effects ?
+Q : can i change the speed of effects ?
-A : yes you can and it is easy ! go to plugin js folder open the file effects.js and modify numbers within function function runboxeffect and function runbtneffect
+A : yes you can and it is easy ! go to plugin js folder open the file effects.js and modify numbers within function "function runboxeffect" and "function runbtneffect"

-Q : where is the plugin style file ?
-A : it is in the plugin css folder and its name is styles.css

-Q : how i can change the button position?
-A : first choose one direction for button in boxes settings page ( which name is Fixed Boxes) and then in example choose top left after that open the file styles.css in : pg-fixed-box > css > styles.css , in that file find the selector ".pg-btn-tl" < in the selector name 'tl' means top left , now edit the numbers within the selector braces " {} "

 Q : where i can use this plugin ?
 A : as it is a wordpress plugin , everywhere you can install wordpress , you can use this plugin too !